 QCDNUM supports evolution in the fixed and variable number schemes.
 To study the scale uncertainties, the renormalisation scale can be varied with respect to the factorisation scale.

-QCDNUM also provides a large toolbox where you can enter your own splitting functions and then solve N-fold coupled DGLAP evolution equations (this is available in the pre-releases 17-01/xx).
+QCDNUM also provides a large toolbox where you can enter your own splitting functions and then solve N-fold coupled DGLAP evolution equations (this is available in the releases 17-01 and higher).
 Also provided are routines to convolute pdfs with each other, or with user-defined kernels.
 With these tools you can write your own evolution routine (e.g. QCD-QED) or calculate parton luminosities and structure functions in both the massless and generalised mass schemes.

 Also included in the distribution is the MBUTIL collection of FORTRAN routines which should be linked to QCDNUM; apart from this the program is completely stand-alone.

 M. Botje, Comput.
 Phys.
 Commun.
 182 (2011) 490, arXiv:1005.1481, Erratum arXiv:1602.08383 (2016)

 The most recent stable version is QCDNUM-18-00/00, released on March 8, 2022.
 This version is, apart from a few minor fixes, identical to the pre-release QCDNUM-17-01/15 (31-Oct-2019).

 For the evolution of fragmentation functions please do not use versions prior to 17-00/07 and 17-01/12 (see erratum).